 There are at least 2 “VIP” buses and a minibus leaving north a day, they all leave Rawalpindi around 16.00 and arrives in Gilgit around 18.00 the next day.

 I made the mistake of taking the minibus, while it was comfy enough, the “VIP” buses were much faster and offered a lot more legroom.

 It will be dark outside before you are out the city, so you are not going to see anything before the next morning.
 The first part of the journey is in proper tarmac so it’s no problem to get some hours sleep.

 We stopped at least 3 times for toilet breaks during the night and once for food.

-Unfortunately it is pretty hard to take good photos trough the window of the minibus, the roads are bumpy and the windows are dirty.
+Unfortunately, it is pretty hard to take good photos through the window of the minibus, the roads are bumpy and the windows are dirty.
 So instead of wasting battery is it better just to enjoy the view.

 There are a few military checkpoints on the way where you need to go out and register and provide them with a copy of your passport and visa, it’s really no hassle.

 But then at the checkpoint just before the town of Chillas, you will need to go through a proper security check, you will be taken to the side and taken portrait photos off you, fingerprints and you will even get assigned a PERSONAL ARMED GUARD WITH AN AK47 (Strickly no photos were allowed of my guard) the guard will accompany you on the bus for the next few hours…